XeRi-PL/XeRi-Coin/Readme.md

 - This crypto created By XeRi-PL (    Ziko9231 - Builder Mining Rig's#9766    in Discord) and helpful people Thank's for help my friend's :)

-- XRQC is easy cryptocurrency.
-Project planned which fork Duino-Coin Library's - It's very helpful :)
+- XRQC is easy cryptocurrency

 - XRQC is legal Crypto.
 Mine it , and profit !